Harry Styles discography

-As a solo artist, English singer-songwriter Harry Styles has released three studio albums, one extended play (EP), one video album, fourteen singles, thirteen music videos, and one promotional single.
+As a solo artist, English singer-songwriter Harry Styles has released four studio albums, one extended play (EP), one video album, seventeen singles, fifteen music videos, and one promotional single.

 Styles's music career began in 2010 as a member of the boy band One Direction.
 Following the group's indefinite hiatus in 2016, he signed a recording contract with Columbia Records as a solo artist the same year.
 In April 2017, Styles released his debut single, "Sign of the Times".
 It reached number one on the UK Singles Chart and number four on the US Billboard Hot 100, while also topping the singles chart in Australia; it received multi-platinum certifications in various countries worldwide.

-Styles released his eponymous debut studio album in May 2018, reaching number one in various countries worldwide.
+Styles released his eponymous debut studio album in May 2017, reaching number one in various countries worldwide.
 It was certified double platinum in Australia, New Zealand, the United Kingdom, and the United States.
 With over a million copies sold globally, it became one of the best-selling albums of 2017.
 The other singles from Harry Styles were "Two Ghosts" and "Kiwi".
 In 2018, during Harry Styles: Live on Tour, Styles played two unreleased songs: "Medicine" and "Anna".

 In December 2019, Styles released his second studio album, Fine Line, which was preceded by the singles "Lights Up" and "Adore You", both of which became top-ten hits on several singles charts.
 Fine Line debuted atop the US Billboard 200, recording the highest first-week sales by a British male act in the United States.
 Styles also became the first British male artist to have his first two albums debut atop the Billboard 200.
 Fine Line received multi-platinum certifications in various countries worldwide and spawned five more singles: "Falling", "Watermelon Sugar", "Golden", "Treat People with Kindness", and "Fine Line".
 "Watermelon Sugar" became Styles's first song to reach number one in the United States.

 Styles's third studio album, Harry's House, was released in May 2022.
 It reached number one and received multi-platinum certifications in various countries worldwide.
 The album features four singles: "As It Was", "Late Night Talking", "Music for a Sushi Restaurant", and "Satellite".
 "As It Was" topped the Billboard Hot 100 for 15 non-consecutive weeks and was the best-selling global single of 2022.